Willie Watson (musician): Tracks

+Six of the tracks are originals, co-written (largely) with Morgan Nagler.
+Kenneth Pattengale and Gabe Witcher produced the album with a studio band that included Dylan Day on guitar, Paul Kowert on bass, Sami Braman on fiddle, and Jason Boesel on drums.

 Films

 Watson appeared as The Kid in the Coen brothers' The Ballad of Buster Scruggs (2018), performing in "When a Cowboy Trades His Spurs for Wings."
 Written by his personal friends and professional colleagues Gillian Welch and Dave Rawlings, the song came about in an interesting way, as Welch explains:

 Coen also said, "They have to be able to sing it together.
 They have to be able to sing it once [the other character] has been shot and is dead and is floating up to heaven."
 So it was meant to be a duet between singing cowboys, one of whom is dead.

 Watson performed on "Lazy Old Moon" for another Coen film, Hail, Caesar!, from 2016.
 He performed in "We'll Understand It Better By and By" for the Ben Affleck film Live by Night (2016).

 Tours

 Watson regularly tours solo and with other acts.
 In Summer 2016, he toured Australia with Josh Hedley for "a string of joint-headline shows throughout the east coast" of that country, including the Bello Winter Music Festival in Bellingen.
 The tour included stops in the major cities of Brisbane, Melbourne, and Sydney where regional "support" acts opened for them—e.g., Imogen Clark, Matt Walker, Freya Josephine Hollick, and Elwood Myre.
-In Fall of 2016, Watson toured with Aiofe O'Donovan, "captivating" lead singer of Boston progressive string band Crooked Still—with stops in Ohio, North Carolina, and Virginia.
+In Fall of 2016, Watson toured with Aoife O'Donovan, "captivating" lead singer of Boston progressive string band Crooked Still—with stops in Ohio, North Carolina, and Virginia.
 Featured vocalist on The Goat Rodeo Sessions—a Grammy-winning album by Yo-Yo Ma, et al. – O'Donovan released her debut solo album Fossils in 2013.

+Watson appeared with Old Crow Medicine Show, as an opening act and with the group, at tour stops in 2023 — including their annual New Year's Eve show at the Ryman Auditorium.
+He performs on "select shows" of the group's 2024 North American tour, designed to commemorate in part the 25th anniversary of Old Crow's founding.
+As co-founder Ketch Secor said of the reunion, "we’re just so psyched to get back together with an architect of Old Crow in this anniversary year."

+Watson embarked on a 2024 tour across North America, performing as a trio with fiddler/violinist Sami Braman and original Old Crow Medicine Show bass player Ben Gould.
+Watson was announced "as support" on all dates of the Alison Krauss & Union Station five-month 2025 North American tour, kicking off April 25 in Atlanta and continuing through September.